eclipse/microprofile-lra/README.md

 An activity can be scoped within an existing LRA using the `@NestedLRA` annotation.
 Invoking a method marked with this annotation will start a new LRA whose outcome depends upon whether the enclosing LRA is closed or cancelled.

-If the nested LRA is closed but the outer LRA is cancelled then the participants registered with the nested LRA will be told to compensate.
-Note that there is no annotation to directly cancel a closed nested LRA and the [Java LRAClientAPI](#injecting-an-lra-client-api) must be used for this purpose if required.
+ - If the nested LRA is closed but the outer LRA is cancelled then the participants registered with the nested LRA will be told to compensate.
+ - If the nested LRA is cancelled the outer LRA can be still closed.

+Note that there is no annotation to directly cancel a closed nested LRA and the [Java LRAClient api](#injecting-an-lra-client-api) must be used for this purpose if required.

 ##### Timing out LRAs and Compensators

-The ability to compensate may be a transient capability of a service so participants (and LRAs) can be timed out after which the compensator is called (or the LRA is cancelled).
+The ability to compensate may be a transient capability of a service so participants (and LRAs) can be timed out after which the compensator is called (the LRA is cancelled).

 To set such a time limit use the `@TimeLimit` annotation, for example: